jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Specify the program for performing MRMP2 calculation.
 Only GAMESS is supported and this is the default.

 ## 4.4.19 MCPDFT_prog
-Specify the program for performing MC-PDFT calculation.
-Only OpenMolcas(default) and GAMESS are supported.
+Specify the program for performing a MC-PDFT calculation.
+Supported programs are OpenMolcas(default)/PySCF/GAMESS.

 Note that if the active space is larger than (15,15), the MC-PDFT will be automatically switched to DMRG-PDFT.
-In this special case you need to install the QCMaquis package (interfaced with OpenMolcas) for DMRG computations.
+In this special case you need to install the QCMaquis package if you use the default `MCPDFT_prog`, i.e. OpenMolcas.
+If you use `MCPDFT_prog=PySCF`, you need to install PySCF [extensions](https://github.com/pyscf/pyscf-forge).
 DMRG-PDFT is not supported in GAMESS currently.

 Also note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2), and currently it can only be run in serial.

 ## 4.4.20 CtrType
 Specify the contraction type of the MRCISD method.
 The default value is 0.
-When you specify the MRCISD method and the MRCISD_prog, you must assign an integer for this variable, where
+When you specify the MRCISD method and the `MRCISD_prog`, you must assign an integer for this variable, where
 1 for uncontracted MRCISD
 2 for ic-MRCISD
 3 for FIC-MRCISD.

 Generally, the ic- and FIC-MRCISD methods are recommended.
+See [here](./chap5-1.html#513-mrcisdq-calculation-of-the-ground-state) for more explanations of MRCISD computations.
 If your calculation involves Cartesian-type basis functions, then you cannot use FIC-MRCISD in ORCA.
 In such case, you can choose ic-MRCISD in OpenMolcas instead.

 ## 4.4.21 MaxM
 Specify the bond dimension MaxM in DMRG-related calculations.
 The default values is 1000 (e.g. `MaxM=1000`).
 When maxM increases, the DMRG-CASCI energy will become closer to the CASCI energy, but the computational cost increases as well.
 The value 1000 is suitable for common cases.
 But do check whether it is valid for your system.
 For example, three computations using different MaxM (e.g. 500, 1000, 1500) may be conducted to study whether the energy converges with MaxM.